bendangelo/EntityJS/README.md

 ## Version 0.3

-This is a major version update in the game engine and features an easy to use gem for creating games.
-You can now type `entityjs new game` and a new game with all the files will be created.
-There are more commands, check below.
+Version 0.3 is a major release with many revisions and a brand new ruby gem to work with.
+You can now type `entityjs new game-name` and a new game will be created.
+Of course there are more commands, check below.

 There is a new directory structure, testing framework, better minifier, better config file and more.
 This is currently in alpha and most of it doesn't work!

 **Warning:** there are many name changes which will break older versions!
-So becareful.

 ## API
 Currently the [API](http://entityjs.com/api) is out of date.
 It will be updated once version 0.3 is released.